Giant Petrels - Macronectes giganteus

 What are Giant Petrels like?

 Giant Petrels, commonly known as a Geep, GP or to the old sealers as Stinkers.
 The latter name came from their habit, quite common amongst sea-birds, of vomiting on any one or thing that approached them and seemed to impose a threat.
-They build the traditional Antarctic nest of small stones, but always seem to manage quite an impressive pile of them in comparison to penguins for example.
+They build the traditional Antarctic nest of small stones, but manage quite an impressive pile of them in comparison to penguins for example.
 They can be quite nervous during the breeding season apt to abandon the nest if significantly disturbed.
 They have left previous nesting areas near to Antarctic bases for instance where in the same circumstances, penguins and other nesting birds have continued to use the area.

 They spend much of their time scavenging and are always to be found where there is a dead seal or whale carcass.
 Sometimes eating so much that after a couple of aborted attempts at taking off due to excessive baggage, the only remaining option is to be sick in order to lighten the load.

 There are two forms of giant petrels, a more common darker grey brown form with a head and neck that becomes paler with age, and a rarer much lighter form, mainly white and flecked with black.
 They have a large and strong bill capable of ripping open carcasses to feed.
-Superficially they look like a stockier small albatross.
+Superficially they look like a stocky small albatross.

 Giant Petrel nests are much bigger than those of other ground nesting Antarctic birds such as penguins.